Who should buy the Nike Retaliation TR 2

 The Retaliation TR 2 continues the budget-friendly line of men’s training shoes from the Swoosh brand.
 The trainer builds upon the successful features of the original model by inheriting its dual-density sole design for balanced support.
-It would have made the two shoes look identical if designers hadn’t played with the style of the new model a bit.
+It is a solid option if:

 Examining the platform of Nike Retaliation TR 2, one may notice that it is made of two foam compounds of contrasting colors.
 The darker one has a firmer nature, while the lighter one is softer.
 This dual-density fusion helps to bridge the gap between cushioning and support – two essential qualities of an efficient training shoe.

 The more plush portion of the sole helps to bounce the foot during jumps and runs.
 Its responsiveness protects the foot and leg against the negative effect of the impact.
 This foam is also made more pliable, allowing the foot to bend freely when it comes to agile movements.

 The underfoot padding and comfort are enhanced by a cushioned footbed.
 It is meant to cradle the foot softly, providing a buffer between the wearer and the foam.